filler for includes

 Past the nudist beach area there is another larger creek called Sandy Creek which can also be crossed at low tides and then another long wide beach running all the way to Lee Point.

-Lee point is a well developed picnic and recreation area with car parks, seating and toilet blocks.
-It and can also be reached by driving out from Darwin along Lee Point Road.
+Lee Point is a well developed picnic and recreation area with car parks, seating and toilet blocks.
+It can also be reached by driving out from Darwin along Lee Point Road.

 Casuarina Beach